tap349/tap349.github.io/_posts/2018-03-26-phoenix-style-guide.md

 config
 ------

-common sensible configuration should be placed in _config/config.exs_ - it can be amended with environment-specific details in environment config files (_config/dev.exs_, etc.).
+_config/config.exs_:

+- configuration common for all environments
-configuration used in most environments (say, logging configuration) should go to _config/config.exs_, production settings that may affect application behaviour should go to _config/config.exs_ and must be used in development as well to avoid situations when everything is ok in development but falls apart in production.
+- configuration used in most environments (say, logging configuration)
+- important production settings that may affect application behaviour

+  these settings must be used in development as well to avoid situations when everything is okay in development but falls apart in production.

-configuration that is always environment-specific (say, URLs) must be always placed to environment configs.
+environment config (say, _config/dev.exs_):

+- settings which are very specific to environment (URLs)